SpaceXpanse/Startup-hub/README.md

 # SpaceXpanse Multiverse startup hub
+## Come together - from zero to hero
 We're building a comprehensive ecosystem around our SpaceXpanse Multiverse platform to support new and upcoming projects.
 We know from experience how difficult it can be for new projects to get the attention they deserve in such a crowded space.
 That's why we're creating a startup hub that not only provides news and information but also will connect new projects, created with the tools our platform provides, with investors, advisors, and other resources to help them succeed.

 Our startup ecosystem will include a dedicated section for new projects, where you can showcase your project and connect with potential investors and advisors.
 We'll also provide educational resources and tools to help you create and navigate in the complex world of cryptocurrencies.